 Next, decide which of your staff will be responsible to do the following:

 - Make sure the people in the area are safe.

 - Contact the Vice President of Administration.

 - Contact the Public Relations office – Do Not Contact the Press Directly!

 After the disaster has occurred:

 - Contact the Vice President for Business Operations’ office to arrange for the use of a temporary office space.

-- Contact Information Systems & Services to get computers installed in your temporary office space.
+- Contact Information Technology to get computers installed in your temporary office space.

 - Arrange for signs directing your customers to you.

 - Change your voice mail recording to inform callers that the office is temporarily closed or temporarily relocated and directing people to contact the Public Information office for more information.
 Do not include information about the situation in the message.

-- Contact the Help Desk to have an automated email reply on your staff’s email providing the same information as above.
+- Contact the IT Help Desk to have an automated email reply on your staff’s email providing the same information as above.

-- Contact the Tartan Campus Store to buy boxes to use as temporary file cabinets, if necessary.
+- Contact the Records enter for boxes to use as temporary file cabinets, if necessary.

 - Retrieve paper records from your office as soon as you are allowed in.

 For more information, email Shelby Beatty or call 937-512-2319.